AnggaR96s/Reforestation/README.md

-## What is the tallest building in the world?
-The library – it’s got the most stories!
+## What do computers and air conditioners have in common?
+They both become useless when you open windows.